WordPress Optimize

 • PHP memory limit of at least 64MB, preferably 128MB

-• Data center in the geographical vicinity of your target group
+• Data centre in the geographical vicinity of your target group

 • Current PHP version